Aadita Chaudhury

 Josephine Goldman

-Josephine Goldman (she/her) is a final-year PhD candidate at the University of Sydney.
-Her PhD projects explores the portrayal of human-water relationships in contemporary literature and art of six women from across the francophone Caribbean and Oceania: Déwé Gorodé, Titaua Peu, Marie-Hélène Villierme, Fabienne Kanor, Guy Gabon and Maryse Condé.
-In particular, she explores how cultural and gender identity shape individual expressions of human-water relationships across a range of media, and the transnational mappings that are present in local imaginaries of water.
-Josephine thas published in the Australian Journal of French Studies, Francosphèresand Literature & Aesthetics.
+Josephine Goldman (she/her) is a casual academic at the University of Sydney.
+Her recently completely PhD project, entitled “Diving into heavy waters: Water and gender in contemporary francophone Caribbean and Oceanian art and literature”, explored how cultural and gender identity shape expressions of human-water relationships, the transnational networks of connection present in local imaginaries of water, and the capacity of water as a material which holds onto the past and incubates imaginations of new futures.
+She holds a BA (Hons) from the University of Sydney, and will soon be awarded her PhD from University of Sydney.
+She has published in the Australian Journal of French Studies, Francosphères, Literature & Aesthetics and French Studies Bulletin.
 Alongside Dr Giulia Champion, she is co-organiser of the Oceans ECRP Working Group, a multidisciplinary group of salt- and fresh-water scholars which meets bi-monthly – please get in touch if you are interested in joining!

 Julie Reimer